 Still to this day, the biggest myth is that homeschooled children are not socialized.
 Homeschool families are very social.
 Many families belong to homeschool groups and join other families for social and extracurricular activities.
 The biggest difference between traditional public school students and homeschool students is that the homeschool students socialize with many different ages and not just the same-aged students in their classroom.
 Homeschool students are not relegated to sitting in a classroom for hours every day, but instead are out in the world learning.

 The next biggest myth is that they will not be prepared for higher education.
 Homeschooling is now an accepted form of education.
 Because homeschool students are able to pursue their passions, they tend to have a broader range of education.
 Most colleges welcome homeschool students.
 I have personally been involved in helping many students to apply for college.
 The experience has always been positive.
+“We think that homeschooling is one of the best options for children, at home the child feels calm and relaxed and can concentrate on the educational process” – says a professional tutor Timothy Lyall from PapersOwl.

 Is the idea of homeschooling becoming more accepted by educators and government officials?
 Or is there still significant resistance or animosity from these groups toward homeschooling parents?